Maserati SUV Review Australia | Features, Specification, Price

 However, the rest of the interior does not meet the same standard of quality.
 The leather material gives a good feel, but there are some flimsy buttons that just do not feel right to the eye.
 The lid for the cupholders seems to be of low quality.

 The Maserati SUV Levante applies a nice infotainment system, but one which falls short of rivals like Porsche, Audi, or BMW.
 Satellite navigation comes as standard, as well as DAB.
 There is the option to download applications for the system, such as internet radio.
 Most of the features, excluding climate control, are controlled through the screen.
 Android Auto and Apple CarPlay are compatible with the system.
 The system is state of the art but still lacks intuition.
 There are times when you find yourself trying to guess the right button for the desired feature.

 The SUV is not crash tested by the ANCAP.
 However, the Ghibli, which is a similar car, received a maximum five-star rating from the body.
 The car is considered to be safe with the six airbags that come as standard.
 And the Isofix child seat mountings for each of the outer rear seats.

 By paying extra, you can also opt for the Driver Assistance Plus package that includes tons of extra safety features.
-These include:

 ✓ Forward collision warning